tailcallhq/tailcallhq.github.io/docs/http-cache.md

 ### Enabling HTTP Caching

-To activate HTTP caching, adjust the upstream configuration in Tailcall by setting `httpCache` to appropriate cache size, as shown in the following example:
+To activate HTTP caching in Tailcall, configure the httpCache in the upstream settings.
+You can specify cache size either as a fixed number of entries or as a percentage of available memory:

 ```graphql
 schema